 This assertion was evaluated by calculating the global average UTCOE at each 15 minute interval in the year.
 The GPS-UTC offset available to the user was calculated based on the GPS broadcast navigation message data available from the SV at that time.
 The GPS-UTC offset truth information was provided by the USNO daily GPS-UTC offset values.
-A multi-day spline was fit to the daily truth values and the USNO value for GPS-UTC at each evaluation epoch was derived from this fit.
+The USNO value for GPS-UTC at each evaluation epoch was derived from a multi-day spline fit to the daily truth values.

 The selection and averaging algorithms are a key part of this process.
-The global average at each 15 minute epoch is determined by evaluating the UTCOE across the surface of the earth at each point on a 111 km × 111 km grid.
+The global average at each 15 minute epoch is determined by evaluating the UTCOE across the surface of the earth at each point on a 111 km \times 111 km grid.
 (This grid spacing corresponds to roughly 1° at the Equator.)
 At each grid point, the algorithm determines the set of SVs visible at or above the 5° minimum elevation angle that are broadcasting a healthy indication in the navigation message.
-For each of these SVs, the UTC offset information in subframe 4 page 18 of the navigation message is compared to determine the data set that has an epoch time (t{ot}) that is the latest of those that fall in the range current time $\leq t{ot} \leq current time + 72 hours$.
+For each of these SVs, the UTC offset information in subframe 4 page 18 of the navigation message is compared to determine the data set that has an epoch time (t{ot}) that is the latest of those that fall in the range current time $\leq t{ot} \leq$ current time + 72 hours.
 These data are used to form the UTC offset and UTCOE for that time-grid point.
-(The 72 hour value comes from IS-GPS-200 Table 20-XIII [2])
+(The 72 hour value is derived from the 144 hour fit interval shown in IS-GPS-200 Table 20-XIII [2].)